Byron1z/learning-dns-B1z/README.md

 - **DC-1** → Windows Server Domain Controller **("mydomain.com")**
 - **Client-1** → Windows 10 Pro Domain-joined client PC

-The DNS Server can be Integrated with Active Directory & automatically get installed with ADDS.
+The DNS Server can be Integrated with Active Directory & automatically get installed with ADDS on the Windows Server.
 <br />

 <h2>Environments and Technologies Used</h2>